rise8-us/delivery-playbooks/docs/content/practices/strategic-planning.md

 #### 2. Reduce Risk Through Continuous Learning

 One of the biggest challenges in large-scale government projects is risk—both in terms of security and usability.
-A Lean approach to strategic planning mitigates risk by emphasizing small, incremental changes over large, risky bets.
+A Lean approach to strategic planning, mitigates risks by emphasizing smaller hypotheses and assumption testing, by introducing smaller incremental changes over large, or complex, hypotheses.
+The key is to learn quickly, and intentionally.
+When we introduce high amounts of complexity, we also inherit a lot of unnecessary risk.

 By working in short cycles, getting user feedback early, and testing assumptions before full-scale implementation, we can de-risk our initiatives.
 This is particularly crucial in government, where security and compliance requirements often slow down progress.